kds908/as-security/README.md

 # AS-Security
+## Modules Description
+### as-key-console
+Provides users with an entrance to manage keys
+### as-key-service
+Provides key and algorithm management and storage services
+### as-security-framework
+Provide system based framework services
+### as-security-system
+Provides system permission service and permission control
+### as-security-api
+Provide the encryption and decryption service entrance to the outside, and supply the call, encrypt and decrypt the data through the algorithm

 ## Instructions
 AS-Security is a service for encrypting/decrypting sensitive data.
 Such as usernames, mobile phone numbers, passwords, and even credit cards.